Dynamically induced cascading failures in power grids: Results

 Conversely, allowing heterogeneous couplings introduces notable differences to emerge in panels (c) and (f).
-To obtain heterogeneous couplings, we have scaled $K_{ij}$ at each line proportional to the flow at the stable operational state (see Supplemental Material).
+To obtain heterogeneous couplings, we have scaled $K_{ij}$ at each line proportional to the flow at the stable operational state, see Supplementary Note 1.
 Thereby, we try to emulate cost-efficient grid planning which only includes lines when they are used.
 However, our results show that, under these conditions, the flow on a line with large coupling cannot easily be re-routed in our heterogeneous network when it fails \cite{16critical}.
 For certain initially damaged lines, this leads to very large cascades in grids with heterogeneous coupling $K_{ij}$.
 For instance, both the Spanish and the French power grid show a peak of probability corresponding to cascades of about 150 line failures when $\alpha=\alpha_1$.
 But also in the case of $\alpha_2=0.8$, which corresponds to a $N-1$ stable situation under the homogeneous coupling condition, the Spanish grid exhibits cascades involving from 50 to 100 lines in $5 \%$ of the cases under heterogeneous couplings, see panel (c).
-The final number of unsynchronized nodes after the cascade, used as a measure of the network damage follows qualitatively a similar statistics as shown in Fig. \ref{fig:Histograms of line cuts}.
-Namely, distributed and centralized power productions return similar statistical distributions of damage, while under heterogeneous couplings the system behaves differently.
-Furthermore, for each network, we have recorded the two extreme situations in which either all nodes or the grid stay synchronized, or the whole grid desynchronizes (see Supplemental Material).
+The final number of unsynchronized nodes after the cascade, used as a measure of the network damage follows qualitatively a similar statistics.
+Namely, distributed and centralized power generation return similar statistical distributions of damage, while under heterogeneous couplings the system behaves differently.
+Furthermore, for each network, we have recorded the two extreme situations in which either all nodes or the grid stay synchronized, or the whole grid desynchronizes, see Supplementary Note 2.